 - Read the instruction manual carefully first.

 - Follow your siding manufacturer’s power washing guidelines.
 Some say you should avoid using them, while others may provide PSI (pounds per square inch) pressure limits and cleanser recommendations.

 - Stand far enough away from the siding so that the powerful force of the water won’t damage it.

 - Use caution when using a power washer anywhere near electrical wiring, doors, windows, or plumbing components.

 - Avoid angling the power washer up into the siding in such a way that it might jam water up and under the boards, possibly compromising your home’s waterproofing.

 If you follow these tips, using a power washer to clean your vinyl siding can be a fast and efficient way to get the job done.
 Do not sandblast your siding!

 Get a free virtual consultation for Naperville or Des Plaines exteriors

 The best way to tackle mold and mildew on vinyl siding is to add a drop of laundry bleach to your pre-existing solution of water and detergent.
-Then, all you need do is scrub the siding a bit and the stains will soon disappear, leaving your siding clean and sanitized.
+Then, all you need to do is scrub the siding a bit.
+The stains will soon disappear, leaving your siding clean and sanitized.